-It couldn’t claim to be a bowling green.
+It could never have claimed to be a bowling green.
 That would be quite an ask, on such a damp and shady site.
 But it’s never looked as bad as this before.
 Suddenly it’s full of holes and got that way in the space of a day.

 Big holes.
 Big feet.
 Slip sliding around in the mud.

 His first thought was a hunt.
 We’ve had hounds running across the garden before, but never the horses as well.
-And surely, that’s against the rules?
+And surely, isn’t that against the rules?
 Along with a friend from the village Mike went off tracking.
 The lawn is in three sections, every bit churned up.
 They found the same big footprints right through the woodland, down by the river and back up to the raised beds.

 What do you reckon?

 I’m thinking cow..